Save 10% off your cart with code SF10

 Casper compresses its mattresses and ships them in a box, even for White Glove delivery.
 If White Glove delivery is selected, Casper ships the mattress to a hub and the delivery partner schedules delivery with the customer and sets up the mattress.

-GhostBed also ships each mattress compressed and sealed as a bed in a box.
+GhostBed also ships each bed compressed and sealed as a mattress in a box.
 For White Glove delivery, GhostBed ships the mattress to a service delivery team that coordinates delivery with the customer.

 Many mattress companies offer free shipping, most often to the contiguous United States.
 Additional fees typically apply for orders shipped to Alaska, Hawaii, or international destinations, or for White Glove delivery.
 This is the case for both Casper and GhostBed.